-Internal Service Funds, which traditionally provide services primarily to other funds of the government, are presented in summary form as part of the proprietary fund financial statements.
-Because the principal users of the internal services are the City's governmental activities, financial statements of internal service funds are consolidated into the governmental column when presented at the government-wide level.
+Internal Service Funds, which provide services primarily to other funds of the government, are presented in summary form as part of the proprietary fund financial statements.
+Financial statements of internal service funds are allocated between the governmental and business-type activities column when presented at the government-wide level.
 To the extent possible, the costs of these services are reflected in the appropriate functional activity (Public Safety, Public Works, etc.).
-Interfund services provided and used are not eliminated in the consolidation.